AntoCuc/GpxSplitter/README.md

  - Apache Maven 3.3 or greater

 To run the software:
- - Oracle Java Runtime 8 or greater
+ - Oracle/Open Java Runtime 8 or greater

 ### Building the code ###